Aliso Creek (Orange County): Environmental issues

 Aliso Creek is listed as a Clean Water Act impaired water, which is defined by the U.S. Environmental Protection Agency as "impaired by one or more pollutants that do not meet one or more water quality standards".
 The creek frequently exceeds bacterial limits set by California law.
-At Aliso Beach, the creek water is considered unsafe for swimming 99 percent of the time.
+Data collected by the County of Orange in 2024 shows that the mouth of Aliso Creek meets water contact recreation standards 66% of the time.
 Contact with seawater at the beach is discouraged for 72 hours (3 days) after a major storm event.
 The creek contains elevated levels of E. coli, phosphorus, nitrogen and selenium, which comes mainly from heavy application of fertilizer and manure, and other organic pollutants in urban runoff.
 High water temperatures, sometimes exceeding 90 F in the summer, promote the growth of bacteria as well as algae blooms leading to eutrophication.
 Runoff of chlorine, oils and heavy metals, mainly caused by irrigation and car washing, have killed off most fish and shrimp species in the creek, with the exception of carp.

 The Los Angeles Times reported in 1997 that "County health officials acknowledge that the bacterial count at the mouth of the creek—which curls into a warm-water stagnant pond that flushes out onto the beach—is at times alarmingly high, often surpassing the legal limit for California.
 As a result, the area where the creek meets the sea, and the creek itself, are considered permanently off limits to swimmers and bear prominent signs that warn of the dangers of trespassing into such toxic waters.
 Nevertheless, people do, almost daily.
 Officials from the Orange County Environmental Health Department say that skin rashes, infections, "pink eye" and other assorted ailments are not uncommon to those who use Aliso Beach and, unwittingly, come in contact with the creek and its invisible bacteria...".